sebhildebrandt/systeminformation/README.md

 - supports Linux, macOS, partial Windows, FreeBSD, OpenBSD, NetBSD and SunOS support
 - no npm dependencies (for production)

+**Attention**: this is a `node.js` library.
+It is supposed to be used as a backend/server-side library and will definilely not work within a browser.

 ### Installation

 ```bash